Best Place to Live in Columbus

 Merion Village takes the list as a prime demographic for increasing real estate investments, an eclectic mix of historical and modern construction, and sidewalk cafés including Schiller Park, garden parks and the Thurman Café.

 Eastmoor has been known as a 'diamond in the rough' with grand old houses, winding tree-lined streets and deep roots in historical culture.
-Although Eastmoor does not have any large parks, it is a primary residential community with older homes, stone structures and arches, and homes starting at about $220,000.
+Although Eastmoor does not have any large parks, it is a primarily residential community with older homes, stone structures and arches, and homes starting at about $220,000.
 [Source]

 So what do locals have to say?
 According to several reviews sites here's what our locals have to say about the school districts and the surrounding communities.